 **Bureau of Labor Statistics, U.S. Department of Labor, at Interpreters and Translators (viewed online April 23, 2021).
 Cited projections may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.

 Why Choose Our Bachelor’s in American Sign Language Degree?

-At Liberty University, we give you the foundation you need to serve as an American Sign Language interpreter who understands and advocates for the Deaf community and culture – in all its varieties.
-But we also want to prepare you with the skills you need to minister to the Deaf community.
+At Liberty University, we strive to give you the foundation you need to serve as an American Sign Language interpreter who understands, advocates for, and ministers to the Deaf community.
 When you earn your degree at Liberty, you can be confident that your courses are taught from a Christian worldview by professors who are passionate about living out their faith.
-You will study with both Deaf and hearing professors, and they will mentor you throughout your degree program, and as you begin your career.
+You will study under both Deaf and hearing professors, and they will mentor you throughout your degree program and as you begin your career.

 As one of the largest Christian universities in the nation, we’re dedicated to giving you the spiritual support you need to be successful in completing your degree.
 From spending time with your hall leadership to attending convocation and campus community, you’ll have many opportunities to seek spiritual guidance and growth.

-While you’re here, you will build friendships that will last a lifetime.
+While you’re here, you can build friendships that will last a lifetime.
 You’ll meet students from all 50 states and more than 70 different countries, and you’ll have opportunities to connect with them outside of classes through prayer groups, clubs, and other student organizations.

 What Will You Learn in Our American Sign Language Bachelor’s Degree Program?